Yada Lee 2020 ©. All rights reserved.

 Violinist Yada Lee has given recitals at Beethovenfest in Bonn, Germany, Tongyeong International Music Festival in South Korea, Green Mountain Chamber Music Festival in Burlington, Vermont, Mazzoleni Hall and Richard Bradshaw Amphitheatre in Toronto.
 Dedicated to the betterment of society, she has given countless benefit concerts for charitable organizations in Thailand, such as Operation Smile Thailand, The Gift of Life Bone Marrow Foundation, Wheelchair and Friendship Centre of Asia, Wishing Well Foundation, Thai Red Cross Society, and more.

 The 2019-2020 season’s highlights include "Love and Turmoil" a Solo Spotlight Recital at New World Symphony with pianists Sahun Hong and Wesley Ducote, featuring music by Brahms, Janáček and Gershwin-Heifetz.
 In March during the COVID-19 global pandemic, Live from our Living Room concert series were founded and run by New World Symphony fellows for the audience at home.
 The musicians play live, informal chamber music concerts from their homes in Miami Beach.
-This weekly series is broadcast via Facebook Live and episodes will be archived here for stream-on-demand.
+This weekly series is broadcast via Facebook Live and episodes are archived here for stream-on-demand.

 Winner of numerous awards and competitions, Ms Lee has been a prize laureate at the Concerto Competition at Mannes School of Music, first prize at the Beethoven National String Competition Thailand, and is a grant recipient from the New York Foundation for the Arts, Peter M. Gross Fund, and the Late Princess Galyani Vadhana Foundation.
 She made her New York debut at Lincoln Center’s Alice Tully Hall in 2014, performing Prokofiev Violin Concerto No. 1, and her Bangkok debut performing Mendelssohn Violin Concerto in 2010 with Bangkok Charity Orchestra.